onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-1.md

 An NFT is a digital asset that represents ownership of a unique asset.
 NFTs are also indivisible, you can't trade part of an NFT.
 Possible examples of NFTs include:
-CryptoKitties, Top Shot Moments, and tickets to a really fun concert.
+CryptoKitties, Top Shot Moments, tickets to a really fun concert, or a horse.

-Instead of being represented in a central ledger, like in most smart contract languages, Cadence represents each NFT as a [resource object](../language/composite-types.mdx) that users store in their accounts.
+Instead of being represented in a central ledger, like in most smart contract languages, Cadence represents each NFT as a [resource object](../language/resources) that users store in their accounts.

 This allows NFTs to benefit from the resource ownership rules that are enforced by the [type system](../language/values-and-types.mdx) - resources can only have a single owner, they cannot be duplicated,